Kidist-Ayele/A2SV_G6_Project_Phase/task-5/README.md

 A modern **Contact Form** built with **React**, **TypeScript**, **HTML**, and **CSS** using **Vite**.
 This form includes validation using `react-hook-form` and is styled for a clean, responsive user experience.

 ### 🌟 Features:
-- 📩 Submit a message with username, email, and content
+- 📩 Submit a message with name, email, and content
 - ✅ Input validation (required fields, max length, email format, custom rules)
 - ⚠️ Error messages with clear UI feedback
 - 🔍 Developer mode integration using `@hookform/devtools`